 MARFC's Water Resource Outlook for the Southern portion of the Middle Atlantic reports that groundwater levels are near or above normal.
 The groundwater map below, created by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in monitoring wells in the Potomac basin mostly range from "Normal" to "Much Above Normal."
-There are two wells in the "Below Normal" to "Much Below Normal" range with respective locations in Loudoun County and Prince William County, Virginia.
+There is one well that is "Below Normal" in Prince William County, Virginia.
 Wells with a gray dot inside the symbol identify Water Supply Outlook wells, the majority of which fall in the "Normal" category.
 In this map, the USGS defines "Normal" as between the 25th and 75th percentiles.